El-Goblino/portfolio-website/application-documentation.md

       - `.nav-links li a:hover` nav-links list item anchor text on mouse hover.
     - `.nav-links.active` When nav-links are activated.

+- `.hero` Hero section of the body.
+  - `hero-content` Main content section of the hero.
+  - `hero-text` Text section of the hero.
+    - `hero-text h1` Text heading used in hero-text.
+    - `hero-text p` Text paragraph used in hero-text.
+  - `hero-image` Image used in hero.
+  - `portrait` Portrait image used in hero.

 ## Additional Javascripts
 - `ToggleNavLinks` Function used for toggling appearance of nav-links.
-  - `navLink` Variable used to assigned element by class name.
+  - `navLink` Variable used to assigned element by class name for the links used in the navigation menu.
+  - `navBar` Variable used to assigned to element by class name for the entire navigation menu.

+- `scroll`
+    - `navBar` Variable used to assigned to element by class name for the entire navigation menu.